 Is BT Better Than Spinosad?

 BT might be better than spinosad for some scenarios.
 But one insect-killing solution is typically not the best for every scenario.
-Some people would even use BT and spinosad to help eliminate pesky bugs from their plants and produce.
+Some people would even use BT and spinosad together to help eliminate pesky bugs from their plants and produce.

 Take note that BT is an organic bacterium that helps get rid of insect larvae.
 Once eaten, BT becomes a toxic substance that can kill certain bugs in their larvae stages.
 It can also eliminate a range of insect groups, such as butterflies, beetles, and mosquitoes.